looprock/rds_pg_anon/README.md

 - PGANON_CREDS_SECRET: a secret to write credentials information.
 (Default: /infra/[PGANON_ENVIRONMENT]/rds/pg-anon/credentials)
 - PGANON_DATA_DIR: data directory to write output files to (Default: "./data")
+- PGANON_DB_BACKOFF_TIME: set the backoff start point in seconds, will double every attempt (Default: 1)
+- PGANON_DB_MAX_RECORD_BATCH: set the maximum number of records in a batch update (Default: 100)
+- PGANON_DB_RETRIES: set the number a times a database reconnection is attempted (Default: 10)
 - PGANON_DB_TIMEOUT: set the database connection timeout (Default: 30)
-- PGANON_DB_RETRIES: set the number a times a database reconnection is attempted (Default: 10)
-- PGANON_DB_BACKOFF_TIME: set the backoff start point in seconds, will double every attempt (Default: 1)
 - PGANON_EXTEND_DIR: extend config directory (Default: ./extend)
 - PGANON_SAVE_DB: same as --savedb, This is primarily for testing and will cache the test database information and allow you run pganon against the same instance repeatedly.
 - PGANON_SECRET_PROFILE: AWS profile to use to write secret.
 Setting this assumes --write-secret is true